syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 To install Essential Test Studio:

-> Note: The Installation procedures are the same for every Essential Test Studio setup, regardless of the volume of the Test setup.
+N> The Installation procedures are the same for every Essential Test Studio setup, regardless of the volume of the Test setup.

 1. Double-click the Syncfusion Essential Test Studio Setup file.

-   > Note: Setup - Syncfusion Essential QuickTest Professional dialog box opens.
+   N> Setup - Syncfusion Essential QuickTest Professional dialog box opens.

    ![](Installation-and-Deployment_images/Installation-and-Deployment_img3.png)